Apostolos Vellios

-Apostolos Vellios (Απόστολος Βέλλιος; born 8 January 1992) is a Greek professional footballer who plays as a striker for Super League 2 club Niki Volos.
+Apostolos Vellios (Απόστολος Βέλλιος; born 8 January 1992) is a Greek professional footballer who plays as a striker for Veikkausliiga club SJK.

 Club career

 Iraklis

 Vellios started his professional career at Iraklis in 2008.
 He made his debut against in a 4–1 away defeat by Skoda Xanthi on 26 April 2009, as he came in as a late substitute for Dimitris Giantsis, for the last round of the 2008–09 season.
 His first goal was an equalizer in injury time against Olympiacos in Karaiskakis Stadium on 7 November 2009, to help Iraklis escape with an away draw against the Greek giants.
-He was named MVP of the 10th round of the Greek Superleague for his performance in that match.
+He was named MVP of the 10th round of the Greek Super League for his performance in that match.
 At the end of the season, he totalled nine appearances for the club, all as a substitute, and two goals.

 Everton

 Following interest from Fulham, Olympiacos, AEK Athens, and Bologna, Vellios signed for Everton in January 2011 for a fee of £250,000 on a 4-year deal.
 Vellios scored Everton Reserves' only goal in his debut, as they suffered a 5–1 home defeat against Blackburn Rovers Reserves.
 Vellios made his first-team debut for Everton against Aston Villa in the Premier League, on 2 April 2011, replacing Jermaine Beckford after 80 minutes.
 He scored his first goal for the first team in a home 3–1 win against Wigan Athletic on 17 September 2011.
 His second goal was scored away against Chelsea after being on the pitch for only 18 seconds, 8 seconds from play being restarted, in a 3–1 defeat at Stamford Bridge.
 Once again he appeared as a substitute away at Bolton Wanderers, he scored with a right footed shot to make it 2–0, making it his third goal for Everton after playing just 235 minutes on the pitch.

 However, he was subsequently completely dropped from the squad by Moyes and pushed into the reserves despite being the top scorer.
 At the time of his Everton career, Velios mainly played for Everton Reserves, however still holding the Premier League statistic of a goal every 86 minutes, still the highest rate at Everton during 2011–2012 season.
 He made his 2012/13 first team debut by coming on as a sub against Sunderland, which Everton won 2–1 with Marouane Fellaini and Nikica Jelavic getting the goals for the Toffees.
 On 10 May 2014, after 3 1/2 years with the Toffees, Vellios announced his removal from the club on Twitter.
 Throughout these years did not succeed to be one of the regulars of the club.
 "I would like to thank Everton for these three and a half years of my life, but mostly I have a big thanks for the supporters.
 You will be forever in my heart" he stated.